Unified Champion Schools Update Page

 The primary activities within these standards include: Special Olympics Unified Sports, Inclusive Youth Leadership and Whole-School Engagement.
 Banner Unified Champion Schools should also be able to demonstrate they are self-sustainable or have a plan in place to sustain these activities into the future.
 For more information check out the additional resources to the right.
 Questions about the 10 standards or application process email UnifiedSchools@sonc.net.

 Coaching Unified Sports Course

 So much effort has been put into Unified Sports over the past couple of years, and we want to thank each of you for your continued support and dedication!
-As a thank you, we are offering an awesome incentive for anyone who completes the free online Coaching Unified Sports Certification by April 15th.
+As a thank you, we are offering an awesome incentive for anyone who completes the free online Coaching Unified Sports Certification.
 This free one-hour course will help you understand and implement Unified Sports in your school.
 The updated course, which is hosted by Kevin Negandhi of ESPN’s SportsCenter, is offered at no cost for coaches and educators wishing to implement Special Olympics Unified Sports in their schools.
 Once you have completed the course, send a copy of your certificate to your Youth Initiatives Director along with your shirt size, and you will be sent a Unified Sports Coach jacket in return!

 Unified Track and Field

 150 athletes and Unified Partners